caketi/ccccppppppppppp/phenomena.md

 ## 3. Eidetic Seeing and Intuition of Something Individual
  - At First
-> *essence==the "what" of an individuum*
+> *essence==the "what" of an individuum* < an individual instance or an individual being as distinguished from a group of similar instances or beings 2[Latin] : an indivisible entity>
  - Any intuition of something individual can be transmuted into eidetic seeing(ideation)
 > one "sees" the pure essence(eidos)  (not empirical)

+- intuition
+1a: the power or faculty of attaining to direct knowledge or cognition without evident rational thought and inference
+b: immediate apprehension or cognition
+c: knowledge or conviction gained by intuition
+2: quick and ready insight
+- eidetic
+Eidetic is the technical adjective used to describe what we more commonly call a photographic memory.
+The word ultimately derives from the Greek noun eidos, meaning "form."
+The ability of certain individuals to recall images, sounds, or events with uncanny<不可思议，诡异，离奇> accuracy is a subject of fascination for researchers in the field of psychology.
+Among notable people who were reputed to have eidetic memories is the late television comic Jackie Gleason, who reportedly was able to memorize an entire half-hour script in a single read-through.

 **Eidetic seeing can view the essence from a variety of levels from the most general to the most concrete**

 ---
-A natural limitation of eidetic seeing is that it is always one-sided never all-sided this holds true for all physical objects we only have one-sided adumbrations
+A natural limitation of eidetic seeing is that it is always one-sided never all-sided this holds true for all physical objects we only have one-sided adumbrations<offer a shadowy view of something.>
 <the act of giving the main facts and not the details about something, or something that gives these main facts:>
+You aren't likely to find adumbrate in children's stories or on the sports pages.
+That's not because this shady word is somehow off-color, but rather because it tends to show up most often in academic or political writing.
+In fact, some usage commentators find it too hard for "ordinary" use (although they are hard-pressed to define "ordinary").
+Art and literary critics have long found it useful, and it's a definite candidate for those oft-published "lists of words you should know" (especially for vocabulary tests).
+You might remember adumbrate better if you know that it developed from the Latin verb adumbrare, which in turn comes from umbra, the Latin word for "shadow."
+To adumbrate, then, is to offer a shadowy view of something.
 ## Eidetic Seeing == Intuition
 Parts of Intuition
 the appearing
-- the free possibilty of turning one's regard to correspoding individual and forming a consciousness of an example
+- the free possibilty of turning one's regard to corresponding individual and forming a consciousness of an example
 > intution:
 >    1. mattters of fact or
 >    2. Eidos

 ## 4. Eidetic Seeing and Phantasy.
-Eidetic Cognition Independt of All Cognition of Matters of Fact
+Eidetic Cognition Independent of All Cognition of Matters of Fact

 **If essence is independent of matters of fact, then eidetic analysis can yield results independent of existence and the reality-content of intuition**
-> If we produce in free phantasy spatial formation, melodies, social practices, and the like, or if we phantasy acts of experiencing odliking or disliking, of willing, etc., then on that basis oby ideation we can see various pure essences originarily and perhaps even adequately
+> If we produce in free phantasy spatial formation, melodies, social practices, and the like, or if we phantasy acts of experiencing odliking or disliking, of willing, etc., then on that basis oby ideation we can see various pure essences originarily and perhaps even adequately<充分>

 ## 5.Judegments about Essences and Judgements having Eidetic Universal Validity
 # Judging About vs. Judging of